-Interior designer and winner of HGTV's "Design Star" Danielle Colding is answering your home decor questions.
+Interior designer and winner of HGTV's "Design Star" Danielle Colding is answering home decor questions, from how to make your front door feel more welcoming to how to add some pop to white bedding.
 Need help navigating a decor challenge?
 Send your question to TODAYhomehelp@gmail.com and Danielle may answer your question in an upcoming TODAY.com post.

 How can I make white bedding look more interesting?

 I am a huge proponent of white sheets.
 Nothing feels crisper, cleaner and more inviting than this household staple.
 The way to make white sheets more interesting is to layer in other colors.
 Look for a coloful coverlette to go over the sheets and under the duvet.
 Shams behind white pillowcases have the same effect.
 And a duvet and accent pillows are the perfect place to bring in both pattern and color.

 What is the easiest way to dress up your front door?

 The most cost-effective way to dress up your front door is with a can of paint.
 A front door is the perfect place to make a bold statement.
 And although it can be a nice opportunity to introduce your design direction, it does not have to coordinate perfectly with the interior space.
 Because it can really have it's own personality, its a great place to be creative.My personal favorite is a high-gloss black door.
 Black creates a classic look that is timeless and very chic.

 While the front door provides an opportunity to get creative the choice of color should also relate to the architecture itself.
 A bold classic palette works best with a more traditional residence.
 Think canary yellow, Chinese red, deep green and classic black.
 More modern homes call for muted, nature inspired colors, like charcoal gray, olive green or brick red.